Alum

-An alum (/ˈæləm/) is a type of chemical compound, usually a hydrated double sulfate salt of aluminium with the general formula XAl(SO_{4})_{2}·12 H_{2}O, such that X is a monovalent cation such as potassium or ammonium.
-By itself, alum often refers to potassium alum, with the formula KAl(SO_{4})_{2}·12 H_{2}O. Other alums are named after the monovalent ion, such as sodium alum and ammonium alum.
+An alum (/ˈæləm/) is a type of chemical compound, usually a hydrated double sulfate salt of aluminium with the general formula XAl(SO4)2*12H2O, such that X is a monovalent cation such as potassium or ammonium.
+By itself, alum often refers to potassium alum, with the formula KAl(SO4)2*12H2O.
+Other alums are named after the monovalent ion, such as sodium alum and ammonium alum.

 The name alum is also used, more generally, for salts with the same formula and structure, except that aluminium is replaced by another trivalent metal ion like chromium^{III}, or sulfur is replaced by another chalcogen like selenium.
-The most common of these analogs is chrome alum KCr(SO_{4})_{2}·12 H_{2}O.
+The most common of these analogs is chrome alum KCr(SO4)2*12H2O.

-In most industries, the name alum (or papermaker's alum) is used to refer to aluminium sulfate, Al_{2}(SO_{4})_{3}·n H_{2}O, which is used for most industrial flocculation (the variable n is an integer whose size depends on the amount of water absorbed into the alum).
+In most industries, the name alum (or papermaker's alum) is used to refer to aluminium sulfate, Al2(SO4)3*nH2O, which is used for most industrial flocculation (the variable n is an integer whose size depends on the amount of water absorbed into the alum).
 For medicine, the word alum may also refer to aluminium hydroxide gel used as a vaccine adjuvant.

 History

 Alum found at archaeological sites

 The western desert of Egypt was a major source of alum substitutes in antiquity.
-These evaporites were mainly FeAl_{2}(SO_{4})_{4}·22 H_{2}O, MgAl_{2}(SO_{4})_{4}·22 H_{2}O, NaAl(SO_{4})_{2}·6 H_{2}O, MgSO_{4}·7H_{2}O and Al_{2}(SO_{4})_{3}·17 H_{2}O.

-The Ancient Greek Herodotus mentions Egyptian alum as a valuable commodity in The Histories.
+These evaporites were mainly FeAl2(SO4)4*22H2O, MgAl2(SO4)4*22H2O, NaAl(SO4)2*6H2O, MgSO4*7H2O, and Al2(SO4)3*17H2O.
+The Ancient Greek Herodotus mentions Egyptian alum as a valuable commodity in his Histories.

 The production of potassium alum from alunite is archaeologically attested on the island Lesbos.
 The site was abandoned during the 7th century CE, but dates back at least to the 2nd century CE.
-Native alumen from the island of Melos appears to have been a mixture mainly of alunogen (Al_{2}(SO_{4})_{3}·17 H_{2}O) with potassium alum and other minor sulfates.
+Native alumen from the island of Melos appears to have been a mixture mainly of alunogen (Al2(SO4)3*17H2O) with potassium alum and other minor sulfates.